 What we don’t: One deployment per pull and each pull will cost you $70; not travel friendly.

 What are the downsides of the ultralight build?
-Most importantly, like the Ortovox and BCA above, you only get one deployment per pull, and unlike compressed air, gas cartridges cannot be refilled and will run you about $70 per set.
+Most importantly, like the Mammut and BCA above, you only get one deployment per pull, and unlike compressed air, gas cartridges cannot be refilled and will run you about $70 per set.
 In other words, despite its $900 price tag (add $70 for the cartridges) the JetForce UL is the most expensive per pull of any pack here.
 In addition, the BD’s pack materials are noticeably thin, and you’ll want to exercise caution particularly around sharp objects like ice tools, snow saws, or even your ski edges.
 As such, it lacks the versatility of the options above and is best for those that are willing to make compromises to trim off a couple pounds.
-Finally, keep an eye out for Ortovox’s new LiTRIC Freeride 18, a supercapacitor-powered design that tips the scales at just 4 pounds 5.5 ounces.
+Finally, it’s worth noting that the JetForce UL has been discontinued (but is still widely available at a discounted price); for something a little different, check out Ortovox’s new Litric Zero 27 ($1,200), a supercapacitor-powered design that tips the scales at just 4 pounds 5.5 ounces.

 See the Black Diamond JetForce UL